 - Remove from the stove and set aside to cool down for 5 minutes.

-- Stir in cocoa powder, sugar, beaten eggs and the flavor(vanilla, or rum or almond essence)
+- Stir in cocoa powder, sugar, beaten eggs, and vanilla.

-- Pour the batter into the prepared pan and bake in the oven for 30 minutes.
+- Pour the batter into the prepared pan and bake in the oven for 25 to 30 minutes.

 - Let it cool in the pan for 10 minutes.
 Remove it from the pan and place it on a wire rack to cool completely.